aareshfb/Network_inference_using_discrete_penalty/Experiments/README.md

 ## Notes

-- The experiment folder includes scripts for:
+- The experiment folder contains algorithm specific subdirectories with scripts for:
+  - Bash scripts that specify hyperparameters and launch the experiments
   - Data loading
   - Running methods
-  - Evaluating performance (e.g., AUPRC, F1 score)
+  - Calculating the error metrics (eg., AUPRC and F1 score)

 - For synthetic datasets generated using power-law, results are typically averaged over 5 runs to account for randomness.